 Notching is a form of discrimination that allows you to cherry-pick the type of metal you want to accept and reject.

 In the discrimination example above where we only wanted to find coins, notching would give us the ability to find only dimes or only quarters.

 This feature is very useful if you know the exact type of target metals you’re searching for.

 This feature comes in a few different forms, but only two apply for entry-level detectors.

 - Notch ID

 - Number ID

-Notch ID is the detector identifying a target by assigned it to a ‘category’ or range of metals based on its size and conductivity.
+Notch ID is the detector identifying a target by assigning it to a ‘category’ or range of metals based on its size and conductivity.
 Notch ID is found in machines like the Garrett ACE 250.

 Number ID is a better form of target ID and is typically represented on a scale from 1-99.
-This allows much more precise identification of targets.
+This allows for much more precise identification of targets.
 Low conductive trash signals may register from 0-30 while good higher conductive targets range from 30-99.